pixelplex/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-2.md

     ex.start_polling()
 ```

-At this moment, we have written all the required code for our bot.
-If you did everything correctly, it must work when you run it with `python my-bot/bot.py` command in the terminal.
+If everything is set up correctly, your bot should now be fully functional.

-If your bot doesn't work correctly, compare your code with code [from this repository](https://github.com/Gusarich/ton-bot-example).
+For troubleshooting, compare your code with the reference repository: [from this repository](https://github.com/Gusarich/ton-bot-example).

 ## References